 Regarding vacation: can you take vacation when you choose or are vacation days predetermined by the school?
 Are meetings and training days scheduled on holidays?
 Scour the contract for these details and ask more questions if necessary.

-Try Not to Jump at the First Job Offered
+Try Not to Jump at the First Teaching Job Offered

 Do not be too impatient.
 Take your time.
 Ask questions.
 Compare job offers.
 Research.

-The English teaching industry, like most industries, does have its share of cheats, opportunists, and outright liars.
+The English teaching industry, like most industries, does have its share of opportunists.
 Always be wary.
 Always be skeptical.

 Good jobs do exist.
-But in some countries the bad and ugly are the majority, though they are being exposed progressively.
+But in some countries the bad and ugly are not uncommon, though they are being exposed progressively through the Web and word of mouth.
 Do your homework.